 "The eye is the lamp of the body.
 So if your eye is healthy, your whole body will be full of light.Matthew 6:22(ISV)

-God took one small segment of all humanity, (the nation of Israel), as a sample of the human race, and Israel was tested by God, to see if they were able to keep His law.
-They were a small, test-sample of the entire, human race.. but their collective failure to keep God commands, placed them under the curse of the Law and demonstrated that.. not just they, but ALL humanity stand guilty before God as- ALL are equally condemned before God... and the wages of sin is death.
+God took one small segment of all humanity (the nation of Israel) and tested them to see if they were able to keep His Law.
+The people of Israel were a small, test-sample of the entire, human race... but their collective failure to keep God commands placed them under the curse of the Law and demonstrated that not just they, but ALL humanity stands guilty before God as ALL are equally condemned before God... and the wages of sin is death.

-But God in His grace determined to send a Saviour, Who would be Jesus, the only begotten Son of God.
-He would identify with mankind by being born into the human race.
-But He would keep the righteous requirement of the Law, on behalf of all mankind by living a sinless life... and He would pay the price for humanities sin through His own, substitutionary death.
-Sin would be dealt with through the death and resurrection of this perfect, Kinsman-Redeemer - the incarnate God, and faith in HIM would be the means to have sins forgiven; be proclaimed righteous and receive God's great salvation.
+But God, in His grace, determined to send a Saviour Who would identify with mankind by being born into the human race.
+He would keep the righteous requirement of the Law on behalf of all mankind by living a sinless life... and He would pay the price for humanities sin through His own, substitutionary death.
+Sin would be dealt with through the death and Resurrection of this perfect, Kinsman-Redeemer - the incarnate God, and faith in HIM would be the means to have sins forgiven, be proclaimed righteous, and receive God's great salvation.

-Heavenly Father, thank You for the simple illustration of the eye being the lamp of the body.
-Lord, I confess that there is nothing that can commend me to You, but I praise Your name, that in Christ I have been removed from the curse of the Law. and have the light of Christ shining in my heart.
-May I keep my heart pure and virtuous, so that others may see the light of Christ shining in and through me - to Your praise and glory - this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You for this simple illustration of the eye being the lamp of the body.
+Lord, I confess that there is nothing that can commend me to You, but I praise Your name that in Christ, I have been removed from the curse of the Law and have the light of Christ shining in my heart.
+Help me to keep my heart pure and virtuous so that others may see the light of Christ shining in and through me, to Your praise and glory.
+This I ask in Jesus' name, AMEN.